+"A thriller of the sort rarely seen on Broadway these days, John Grisham's A Time to Kill brings a satisfying, if unsettling, courtroom drama to the Golden Theatre with an engaging cast playing juicy dramatic characters in a lurid tale spiked with a mild frisson of sex," Bloomberg said.
 Time Out New York, also praised the cast, saying, "Arcelus exudes decency without losing charm, but more notable is Thompson as the unrepentant vigilante.
 Hailey could have been indigestibly dignified and tragic, but thanks to Thompson's gruff yet light touch, he's richly human: neither fully innocent nor guilty."

 |photo by Joan Marcus|

-The other Broadway opening of the week was the Manhattan Theatre Club/MCC Theater world premiere of The Snow Geese, Sharr White's WWI-set drama about a newly widowed woman and her family bracing against a changing world.
+The other Broadway opening of the week was the Manhattan Theatre Club/ MCC Theater world premiere of The Snow Geese, Sharr White's WWI-set drama about a newly widowed woman and her family bracing against a changing world.
 It opened Oct.
 24 at the Samuel J. Friedman Theatre in a production headed by Mary-Louise Parker and directed by Daniel Sullivan — the duo that brought the world Proof 13 years ago.

 Reviews were tepid, despite the acclaim Parker and Sullivan achieved in their previous pairing, as well as Sharr's well-received spring 2013 production The Other Place.